mittalprayag25/AutumnNotes/README.md

 ### UX not considered for assignment

-### Focus was no showcase of react native redux , unit test case skills
+### Focus was on showcase of react native redux , unit test case skills

 ### Functionality is complete